KRCD (FM): History of 98.3

 On November 18, 1957, KDRC went on the air.
 It was owned by Pacific South Broadcasting with J. Kent Blanché and J. David Worthy as the principals.
 The studios were at 1415 West Garvey Avenue.

 In 1962, KDRC became KBOB, airing an easy listening format.
 By 1965, KBOB became co-owned with daytimer KGRB (900 AM) in West Covina.
 Owner Robert Burdette ran a daytime simulcast based on a Big Bands format, featuring a somewhat small-market sound, for over twenty years.
 KBOB continued the format daily until midnight.
 Burdette also leased KBOB to the University of LaVerne for a while in the early 1980s.
 ULV ran the same Big Band format (but not simulcast) during daylight hours, using students and other volunteers as DJs.
 After Burdette's death, it became a dance music station.
 In 1993, it switched to Spanish contemporary music as KMQA, "La Maquina."
 The station was powered at only 2,300 watts, targeting the San Gabriel Valley.
 The station was sold to San Gabriel Valley Radio Communications Corporation Ltd. for $3.2 million.

-San Gabriel Valley Radio Communications Corporation switched 98.3 to a unique rock en español format, becoming KRTO "Valle 98.3."
+San Gabriel Valley Radio Communications Corporation switched 98.3 to a unique rock en español format, becoming KRTO "Ritmo" 98.3."
 Shortly after Cox Radio bought KACE, it added KRTO to give KACE's programming better coverage in the eastern suburbs of Los Angeles.
 Cox paid $19 million for the 98.3 signal.

 Simulcast

 In 1997, the two stations began simulcasting KACE's Urban AC format on two frequencies.
 During this time, iconic Soul DJ and broadcast engineer Johnny Morris hosted overnights, and veteran broadcaster George Moore hosted a weekly Saturday-night '70s show.
 In 1999, the stations added the nationally syndicated Tom Joyner Morning Show but ratings remained low.

 In 2000, Cox decided to leave the Los Angeles radio market by trading KOST and KFI to AMFM (now part of iHeartMedia, Inc.) in exchange for several stations in Atlanta, where Cox is headquartered, while KACE/KRTO were sold to Hispanic Broadcasting Company (now part of Univision Communications through its Univision Radio subsidiary) for $75 million.

-Once the sale was finalized, the stations flipped to a Spanish classic hits format, branded as "Recuerdo" or in English, "Memory."
+Once the sale was finalized, the stations flipped to a Spanish Classic hits format, branded as "Recuerdo" or in English, "Memory."
 KACE switched its call sign to KRCD while KRTO became KRCV; the final sign-off for the Urban format on both frequencies occurred on February 28, 2000.
 In recent years, the station has dropped most 60's and 70's music and is focused on the 80's to 2010.
 Both stations became affiliates of the Uforia Audio Network in 2019.